|

 For a more detailed analysis of why the time has come for the FASB to be disbanded, here’s an excellent blog post by venture capitalist Roger Ehrenberg (a former senior executive at Deutsche Bank and Citigroup).
 To read “It’s Time To End FASB (And Shake Up The SEC)” on Roger’s own website, click here

-2 Comments for “Time for a fundamental review of the accountancy profession”
+2 thoughts on “It’s time for a fundamental overhaul of the accountancy profession”

 1. When the (real) history of the (next) crisis is written, the most heinous crime will come to be recognised as that commited by Barney Frank’s ‘wet-ops’ appointee Paul Kanjorski.